Advertisement

 Fast checks to avoid misinterpretation

-Example (synthetic): Amtsgericht Hamburg — HRA 98765 (often a partnership/merchant record)
+Reference format: Amtsgericht Hamburg — HRA 98765 (a partnership / merchant record)

 Why there are sections